Financial-Times/publish-carousel/README.md

 govendor test -v -race +local
 ```

-There are MongoDB and Etcd integration tests, which require local running instances of MongoDB and Etcd.
+There are MongoDB integration tests, which require a local running instance of MongoDB.
 These can be skipped (along with long running tests) by using the command:

 ```
 govendor test -v -race -short +local
 ```

 To connect to a MongoDB instance, please use the environment variable `MONGO_TEST_URL` i.e. `export MONGO_TEST_URL=localhost:27017`.
-To connect to an Etcd instance, please use the environment variable `ETCD_TEST_URL` i.e. `export ETCD_TEST_URL=http://localhost:2379`.

 For running the Carousel locally, please see the command line arguments that need to be set using: